cboettig/labnotebook/_posts/2010-10-26-correcting-for-the-mean-dynamics.markdown

 where the parameters are linear functions in time or in a (changing linearly with time).
 So, what's the power spectrum of the time-dependent function
 $$ \langle\langle X_0 X_t \rangle \rangle = \sigma^2(\hat x) e^{-\alpha(\hat x, t) t} $$
-where $ \alpha(\hat x, t) $ is a function of $ a$ as given by the graphs above and $a$ changes linearly at some rate?
-Is it to this that we must compare fits under models of changing and non-changing $ a$?
+where $\alpha(\hat x, t)$ is a function of $a$ as given by the graphs above and $a$ changes linearly at some rate?
+Is it to this that we must compare fits under models of changing and non-changing $a$?